brefphp/bref/docs/websites.md

 S3 stores files in "buckets".
 You will need to create one for your website.

-If you plan on serving the static files directly from S3 using a custom domain, the bucket name must be named after the domain.
-For example `assets.example.com`.
+If you plan on using a custom domain for S3 URLs, the bucket must be named after the domain.
+For example `assets.website.com`.
 Learn more about this [in the official AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

 If you plan to use CloudFront, you can use any name for the bucket.